Updated November 27, 2025: Feb 3/26

 Poor me, I’m scared it won’t happen.

-Bad me, this is me predicting failure to connect with you in the future.
+This is me predicting failure to connect with you in the future.
+Bad me.

-Good me, solve my fear by imagining trying to make it happen.
+Good me, solve my fear by imagining trying to make “again” happen.

 Bad me, magnifying to a worst case scenario that you’ll never want to be around me.